arujthecurator/CustomFilteringWordPress/README.md

 # CustomFilteringWordPress
-This project aims in building the webpage using WordPress for performing filtering functionality with the emphasis on custom coding using the child template and integrating different webpages built on WordPress platform.
+This project aims in building two parts of a webpage using WordPress for performing filtering functionality with the emphasis on custom coding using the child template and integrating different webpages built on WordPress platform.

-The

 # WordPress Project Setup